atchireddi/CarND-Advanced-Lane-Lines/writeup_template.md

 identification.
 I choose `window_width = 100` and `window_height=80`.

 For first image, lane approximated with window centroids and then refined with targetted search.
-For economical computation, based on prevailing lane properties, lane lines of subsequent frames won't be far off.
+For economical computation, I rely on prevailing lane properties, Lane-line pixels of subsequent frames are  won't be far off.
 Simply an exhaustive Lane-line pixel search would be comutationally expensive.
 For sequent frames I restrict Lane-line pixel search with in a `window of 100 pixels` from know Lane-line.